-She volunteered for a year at the Dunn House shelter for victims of domestic violence through Community Works in Jackson County, where she assisted in advocating for individuals in emergency and ongoing domestic violence situations and sexual assault.
-During this time she served as support staff helping those residing in the shelter, answered the phones for Help-Line crisis calls, and helped to provide resources to individuals in need.
+Amanda has volunteered for a year at the Dunn House shelter for victims of domestic violence through Community Works in Jackson County, where she assisted in advocating for individuals in emergency and ongoing domestic violence situations and sexual assault.
+During this time, she served as support staff helping those residing in the shelter, answered the phones for Help-Line crisis calls, and helped to provide resources to individuals in need.
+She then took on the role of Counselor through Women’s Crisis Support Team in Grants Pass, OR. providing Pro-Bono therapeutic services to the residents at the domestic violence shelter, and in any other capacity through the organization itself.
 In the time that she has spent as an advocate, she has learned how to be truly empathetic and caring for others in any manner of crisis and trauma, and intends to make it her mission to create a safe space for any and all who seek help.

 Amanda joined the Rising Phoenix Counseling Services team in July of 2017 and offers individual counseling for all ages, group, and couples counseling.
 She works with a wide range of concerns, from trauma, crisis, and grief, to depression, anxiety, stress, and family dynamics.
 She intends to make Trauma Informed Care and Crisis Intervention her career focus, as well as Family Counseling and Early Attachment.

 For more detailed information surrounding her past experiences or services offered please feel free to call or email Amanda today.